 After 1.2km (25 min hiking), you will find an impressive wooden bridge leading to the rest point “Samaria”, in the old village of Samaria.
 You’ll see quite a few abandoned stone houses, which formerly hosted the village residents, but also many rebels during the struggle against the Turks and the Germans.
 It is located in the middle of the gorge and is the biggest rest area, with wooden benches, and tables, in case you need to eat something!
 Here is the First Aid station.
-In Samaria village, there are also a fountain of drinking water, fire station and toilette.
+In Samaria village, there are also a fountain of drinking water, a fire station and toilet.

-After a rest in the village, you start again and will be surprised seeing how many olive trees are near the village!
+After a rest in the village, you start again and will be surprised to see how many olive trees are near the village!
 You’ll also notice many stone benches on croplands indicating the human presence.
 A little bit further you will find another church (locked, unfortunately), but also the family tomb of Kalogeraki Brothers.
 Completing the next 1.1km (20 min. hiking), you will cross another wooden bridge to reach the rest point “Perdika” (partridge).
 There is also a fountain of drinking water there and a fire station.

 Continuing to the next station, you will enjoy crossing small bridges over the river.
 You will notice beautiful geological shapes on the rocks.
 Completing the next 2,2km (45 min. hiking), you will reach the last rest point, the “Christos” (Christ).
-Here you will find an old church, a fountain of drinking water, fire station and toilette.
+Here you will find an old church, a fountain of drinking water, a fire station and a toilet.

 After “Christos”, continue for the last 2.8km (30 min. hiking) and you will get to the impressive “Sideroportes”, or simply “Portes”.
 This is the narrowest point of Samaria Gorge.
 The distance between the two sides of the gorge at this point is only three meters and their vertical height reaches 300 meters, a perfect spot to take some majestic photos!
-Then, you will see two parallel bridges, in a short distance from one another, a building for tickets checking and… that’s it!
+Then, you will see two parallel bridges, at a short distance from one another, a building for ticket checking and… that’s it!